Premier League: Manchester City crowned champions after incredible turnaround against Aston Villa

 Ilkay Gundogan came off the bench to score twice with Rodri also on target as Pep Guardiola’s men held off Liverpool’s title charge to win the league by a point.

 With 45 minutes to go in the season, the top two teams were level on points and separated by Goal Difference.
-One Liverpool goal next, however, would have put a heap of pressure on Manchester City.
+One Liverpool goal next, however, would have put heaps of pressure on Manchester City.

-At half-time, it was Manchester City trailed 0-1 against Aston Villa and Liverpool were being held 1-1 by Wolves.
-Incredibly, the next goal came from Aston Villa’s Phillipe Coutinho, once of Liverpool.
+At half-time, it was Manchester City trailing 0-1 against Aston Villa and Liverpool were being held 1-1 by Wolves.
+Incredibly, the next goal came from Aston Villa’s Phillipe Coutinho, once of Liverpool’s colours.

+As things stood City were still winning but things looked bleak as Liverpool piled the pressure on Wolves.
+A win at Anfield seemed like a inevitability so City had to win.

-Then came an incredible phase at Etihad Stadium as City scored three goals in less than six minutes to overturn the deficit.
+And then came an incredible phase at Etihad Stadium as City scored three goals in less than six minutes to overturn the deficit.

+When Liverpool did win their match, City had effectively sealed the deal.

-Pep Guardiola had urged his Manchester City side to grasp the chance at greatness by claiming a fourth Premier League title in five seasons
+Guardiola had urged his Manchester City side to grasp the chance at greatness by claiming a fourth Premier League title in five seasons and they did just that.

 This is Guardiola’s 10th in just 13 seasons as a manager after winning three La Liga and Bundesliga crowns with Barcelona and Bayern Munich.

-Holding off Liverpool this season is arguably City’s finest achievement in Guardiola’s six-year reign.
+Holding off Liverpool this season is arguably City’s finest achievement in Guardiola’s six-year reign and he was in tears after the final whistle.

 Jurgen Klopp’s side, who were beaten to the title by City on the last day of the 2018-19 season, were in the midst of an historic attempt to win the quadruple.